Crazygaze/G4Devkit/README.md

 The computer's architecture is named APCPU-32, unless I come up with a better name later.

+**Note**: I can only work on this on my free time, so progress is slow, with occasional bursts.

 # IMPORTANT NOTES

 * I'm working on the documentation, and I'll make it available in the next few days.